A Beautiful Life

 Well, recently I came across this great appreciation in The Atlantic of Barbara Cooney, probably my favorite of all.
-Cooney, author of Miss Rumphius, Ox-Cart Man and other classics, has a singular style (her illustrations, always recognizable as her own, graced books by other authors such as Alice McLerran’s Roxaboxen) and a stolid refusal to “talk down to—or draw down to—children.”
+Cooney, the author of Miss Rumphius, Ox-Cart Man, and other classics has a singular style (her illustrations, always recognizable as her own, graced books by other authors such as Alice McLerran’s Roxaboxen) and a stolid refusal to “talk down to—or draw down to—children.”

 Miss Rumphius (1982) has long been my go-to answer when someone asks about my favorite children’s book (I get asked!
 However, no one asks about my favorite book overall except my own kids; I just say Moby Dick because I have to have an answer.
 It’s good.
 You should read it).
 In the book, a young girl narrates the life of her great-(great?)-aunt Alice Rumphius.
 Alice, whose own grandfather had tasked her, around the turn of the 20th Century, with “making the world more beautiful,” lived a life that alternated between globetrotting exploration and bookish solitude.

 What I love about the book is what separates it from, well, pretty much any other children’s book I can think of.
 Our heroine spends several pages in the middle of the story recovering from an injured back.
 This very realistic adult situation is shocking in a quiet way: that can happen, can’t it?
 And yet she continues, in spite of and around her new limitations, to live a beautiful life.